35services/slack-2-wordpress/README.md

 4. Open `http://localhost:3000` in your browser

+5. View logs: Logs will appear in the terminal where you ran `npm start`

 ## Documentation

 For detailed setup instructions, including how to configure Slack and WordPress, see [SETUP.md](SETUP.md).

+For Slack bot permissions reference, see [SLACK_PERMISSIONS.md](SLACK_PERMISSIONS.md).

 ## Postman Collection